 The Committee reviews each executive officer's base salary at least annually.
 The factors that influence Committee decisions regarding base salary include: levels of pay among executives in the utility and diversified energy industry, internal pay-equity considerations, level of responsibilities and job complexity, prior experience, breadth of knowledge, and job performance, including the Committee's subjective judgment as to individual contribution.
 The Committee considers some or all of these factors as appropriate; there are no formal weightings given to any factor.
-Effective March 1, 1998, based on these factors, the Committee granted executive officers base salary increases that ranged from 3% to 11%.
+Based on these factors, the Committee granted executive officers base salary increases, effective March 1, 1999 that ranged from 0% to 8%.